Gaza Strip: Gaza blockade

-Israel and Egypt maintain a blockade of the Gaza Strip, although Israel allows in limited quantities of medical humanitarian aid.
-The Red Cross claimed that the blockade harms the economy and causes a shortage of basic medicines and equipment such as painkillers and x-ray film.
+Israel and Egypt maintain a blockade of the Gaza Strip in response to security concerns, such as the smuggling of weapons into Gaza.
+Israel has also stated that the blockade serves as "economic warfare".
+The Israeli human rights organization Gisha reports that the blockade undermines basic living conditions and human rights in Gaza.
+The Red Cross has reported that the blockade harms the economy and causes a shortage of basic medicines and equipment such as painkillers and x-ray film.

-Israel claims the blockade is necessary to prevent the smuggling of weapons into Gaza.
-For example, in 2014, a Panamanian-flagged ship claiming to be carrying construction materials was boarded by the IDF and was found to contain Syrian produced rockets.
-Israel maintains that the blockade is legal and necessary to limit Palestinian rocket attacks from the Gaza Strip on its cities and to prevent Hamas from obtaining other weapons.
+Israel describes the blockade as necessary to prevent the smuggling of weapons into Gaza.
+Israel maintains that the blockade is legal and necessary to limit Palestinian rocket attacks from the Gaza Strip on its cities and to prevent Hamas from obtaining other weapons, although the legality of the blockade has been challenged by multiple human rights organizations.

-Director of the Shin Bet (Israel Security Agency) Yuval Diskin did not oppose easing trade restrictions, but said that smuggling tunnels in Sinai and an open seaport in the Gaza Strip endangered Israel's security.
-According to Diskin, Hamas and Islamic Jihad had smuggled in over "5,000 rockets with ranges up to 40 km."
+According to director of the Shin Bet, Hamas and Islamic Jihad had smuggled in over "5,000 rockets with ranges up to 40 km."
 Some of the rockets could reach as far as the Tel Aviv Metropolitan Area.

-Israeli spokesman Mark Regev described Israel's actions as "sanctions," not a blockade, but a Gazan legal consultant for UNRWA called the blockade "an action outside of international law."

-In July 2010, British Prime Minister David Cameron said, "humanitarian goods and people must flow in both directions.
-Gaza cannot and must not be allowed to remain a prison camp."
-In response, the spokesman for the Israeli embassy in London said, "The people of Gaza are the prisoners of the terrorist organization Hamas.
-The situation in Gaza is the direct result of Hamas' rule and priorities."

-The Arab League accused Israel of waging a financial war.
-The IDF strictly controlled travel within the area of the crossing points between Israel and the Gaza Strip, and sealed its border with Gaza.
-U.S. government travel guides warned tourists that the region was dangerous.